-The Auckland Medical History Society will meet in the Ernest and Marion Davis Library at Auckland City Hospital on Thursday 5th October 2017
+The next meeting of the Auckland Medical History Society will include the Annual General Meeting, and will be held in the Ernest and Marion Davis Library at Auckland City Hospital on:

 The evening will be as follows: